vicendominguez/nginx-zabbix-template/README.md

 Description
 -----------

-This is a minimal template to get info about your NGINX server.
+This is a minimal template to get info from your NGINX server.

 Monitoring information by now: